Cullen-Contrive/Contrive/AWSSetUp.md

-# contrive-aws-setup
+# Contrive AWS Setup
-In order to get image upload functioning for contrive app, please follow the following instructions to get AWS S3 set up for full functionality.
+In order to get image upload functioning for the Contrive app, please follow the instructions in this document.
+The necesary elements that you will set up are AWS S3, and the file-upload Dropzone.

-This components provide either a file-upload Dropzone for users to upload their profile pictures, company logos, and event photos.

 ## Installation
 ``` $ npm install react-dropzone-s3-uploader ```